| WHY is this medicine prescribed?

 HOW should this medicine be used?

-Triamcinolone comes as a liquid to spray in the nose.
+Triamcinolone comes as a liquid (prescription and nonprescription) to spray in the nose.
 It is usually sprayed in each nostril once daily.
 If you are an adult, you will begin your treatment with a higher dose of triamcinolone nasal spray and then decrease your dose when your symptoms improve.
 If you are giving triamcinolone nasal spray to a child, treatment will begin with a lower dose of the medication and then the dose may increase if the child's symptoms do not improve.
 You will decrease the dose when the child's symptoms improve.
-Follow the directions on the package label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
+Follow the directions on the package or product label carefully and ask your doctor or pharmacist if you have any questions.
 Use triamcinolone spray exactly as directed.
 Do not use more or less of it or use it more often than directed on the package label or prescribed by your doctor.

 Triamcinolone nasal spray is only for use in the nose.
 Do not swallow the nasal spray and be careful not to spray it in your eyes.
 If you accidentally get triamcinolone nasal spray in your eyes, rinse your eyes well with water.

 Each bottle of triamcinolone nasal spray should only be used by one person.
 Do not share triamcinolone nasal spray because this may spread germs.

 Triamcinolone nasal spray controls the symptoms of hay fever and allergies but does not cure these conditions.
 Your symptoms may improve on the day that you begin using triamcinolone nasal spray, but it may take up to 1 week of daily use before you feel the full benefit of this medication.
 If you use the prescription triamcinolone nasal spray daily and your symptoms do not improve after 3 weeks, call your doctor.
 If you use the nonprescription triamcinolone nasal spray daily and your symptoms do not improve after 1 week, call your doctor.